BruhfessorX/cybercraft5e/docs/player-options/spells/voidcraft.md

 - **Components:** V, S, M (a reflective surface)
 - **Duration:** Concentration, up to 1 minute

 Target one creature.
 An inverted reflection of them crawls from the mirror’s surface, mimicking their movements with hostility.
 The duplicate uses the target’s statistics but has 1 hit point and acts immediately after them.
-When slain, it collapses into dark static.
+When slain, it collapses into dark static and the caster gains 2 corruption points.

 ---